grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 - A Google Docs-like interface
 	- Offline editing
 	- A good mobile app (or mobile-responsive site)
-	- AutoaCaching
-		- When I refresh the page, I should not lose my work
+	- Autosave (when I refresh the page, I should not lose my work)
 - Integration with GitHub
-- A LaTeX editor, formula builder, or something to help with LaTeX syntax
+- A LaTeX formula editor or syntax assistant

+In this post I explore some options, but be warned: there doesn't seem to be a great markdown editor out there with the features I think are crucial.
 So what's the best editor?
 Does a good one even exist?
 What features are most important for a Pages blog?
 An ideal editor would be something like Google Docs with two additions: (1) the ability to sync with GitHub and (2) a LaTeX editor for math expressions.
 Does something like this exist?
 No.